brunocarpio/mappingutils/README.md

 ## Changelog

-### [1.0.0] - 2024-10-01
+### [0.1.0] - 2024-09-30
 - Initial release of mappingutils.
-Example not real
-- Added functions: `addProp`, `mergeObjArr`, `mapObj`, `mapObjArr`.
-Example not real
+- Added functions: addProp, mergeObjArr, mapObj, mapObjArr.
 - Included examples for each function in the README.
-Example not real
+- License added.

+### [0.2.0] - 2024-10-01
+- Improved the functions in the index.
+- Added configuration for Babel.
+- Updated the README.

+### [0.3.0] - 2024-10-02
+- Fixed a bug that occurred when node groups were not consecutive.
+- Added the ability to apply a function to the value.
+- Updated JSDoc documentation.
+- Added test cases for the apply function feature.
+- Updated the README and tests.

-### [1.0.1] - 2024-10-05
+### [0.3.1] - [0.3.5] - 2024-10-06
+- Added explicit comparison to undefined.
-- Fixed bugs in `mapObj` handling edge cases.
-Example not real
+- Fixed handling of empty arrays in the source.
+- Removed unnecessary addition of $.
+- Adjusted value index to be the minimum between i and v.length - 1.
+- Fixed an issue where the function modified the input object.
+- Adjusted value index to be the minimum between i and v.length.
-- Updated documentation for better clarity.
-Example not real
+- Updated the README.

-### [1.1.0] - 2024-10-08
+### [0.3.6] - [0.3.8] - 2024-10-11
-- continue here....
+- Fixed handling of missing properties in array elements.
+- Used a for...of loop for iteration.
+- Reduced package size.
+- Updated the README.

 _Note: Future updates will follow semantic versioning._